 down to 1.10 g each compared to my previous best of

 1.23 g.
 Running this rotor with otherwise the

 configuration of row 1 the ker-chunk remained; maybe not

 quite entirely stopping at each ker-chunk; again a small

 Air flow is too large through the bearing

-holes, after all it seems to work when open.
+holes, after all it seemed to work when open.

 Re-open the holes in the end-plate.

 I made a version of the casings that had